2021 Sudanese coup d'état: October 2021 pre-coup protests

-On 16 October, pro-military protesters held a protest in Khartoum demanding a military coup.
+On 16 October, pro-military protests organized by the Charter of the National Accord were held in Khartoum, during which protestors demanded a military coup.
 They were allowed to reach the gates of the presidential palace with a negligible police presence.
 They called for General Abdel Fattah al-Burhan, chair of the Sovereignty Council, to seize control and take over the country.
 The pro-military protesters continued their sit-in outside the presidential palace in Khartoum through to 21 October.

 On 21 October, hundreds of thousands of pro-civilian protestors in cities around Sudan including Khartoum, Omdurman, Port Sudan and Atbara took to the streets in support of the civilian government.
 Following the demonstrations, Ibrahim al-Sheikh, a senior member of FFC, called on al-Burhan to resign, arguing that al-Burhan had ordered the use of force against a sit-in by protestors despite having promised not to.
 FFC had five issues of disagreement with military leaders: security reform, commercial activities by the military, forming a constitutional court, appointing an attorney-general and chief justice, and the transfer of the Chair of the Sovereignty Council to a civilian.

 On 24 October, pro-military protesters blocked some roads and bridges in Khartoum.
 Security forces used tear gas to disperse the crowds.